elastic/e2e-testing/e2e/README.md

 ## Tooling

-As we want to run _E2E tests_, we need a manner to describe the functionality to implement in a _functional manner_, which means using plain English to specify how our software behaves.
-The most accepted manner to achieve this specification in the software industry, using a high level approach that anybody in the team could understand and backed by a testing framework, is [`Cucumber`](https://cucumber.io).
-So we will use `Cucumber` to set the behaviour (use cases) of our software.
+As we want to run _E2E tests_, we need a manner to describe the functionality to implement in a _functional manner_.
+And it would be great if we are able to use plain English to specify how our software behaves, instead of using code.
+And if it's possible to automate the execution of that specification, even better.

+The most accepted manner to achieve this automatable specification in the software industry, using a high level approach that anybody in the team could understand and backed by a testing framework, is [`Cucumber`](https://cucumber.io).
+So we will use `Cucumber` to set the behaviours (use cases) of our software.

 Then we need a manner to connect that plain English feature specification with code.
 Fortunately, `Cucumber` has a wide number of implementations (Java, Ruby, NodeJS, Go...), so we can choose one of them to implement our tests.